MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/intelligence/fileless-threats.md

 Fileless threats can be classified by their entry point, which indicates how fileless malware can arrive on a machine.
 They can arrive via an exploit, through compromised hardware, or via regular execution of applications and scripts.

 Next, list the form of entry point.
-For example, exploits can be based on files or network data, PCI peripherals are a type of hardware vector, and scripts and executables are sub-categories of the execution vector.
+For example, exploits can be based on files or network data, PCI peripherals are a type of hardware vector, and scripts and executables are subcategories of the execution vector.

 Finally, classify the host of the infection.
-For example, a Flash application that may contain an exploit, a simple executable, malicious firmware from a hardware device, or an infected MBR, which could bootstrap the execution of a malware before the operating system even loads.
+For example, a Flash application may contain a variety of threats such as an exploit, a simple executable, and malicious firmware from a hardware device.

 This helps you divide and categorize the various kinds of fileless threats.
 Clearly, the categories are not all the same: some are more dangerous but also more difficult to implement, while others are more commonly used despite (or precisely because of) not being very advanced.